(Dis?)Ability: An Online Course Fostering Accessibility in Youth Grassroots Groups

 The content of the course was created for and by youths in grassroots groups, along with people experiencing limited access to activist spaces, due, for example, to disability or illness.
 It is thought for people that are actively involved in activism and event organising, and that wish to make this practice more accessible and inclusive.

 The course consists of 5 video lessons that are accessible through our website without the need of previous registration. ehere will also be no tests or grading of any kind.
 Each video lesson will have subtitles in different languages (English, german, polish and spanish).
 We invite you to explore, individually or collectively, the questions and topics to discuss provided with each video – in your own time, pace and language.
 In you want to learn more, and please do, use our further reading recommendations.
-All the lesson are also available directly from EYFA vimeo channel here.
+All the lesson are also available directly on the EYFA vimeo channel.

 Additionally we offer you a brochure, also in 4 language versions, to download and/or print – A guide for Designing Online Accessible Tools.